Phylogenetics-Brown-BIOL1425/hydroidolina/README.md

 2. Based on eye-balling the alignments, which gene (16S, 18S, or 28S) do you think has the fastest average rate of molecular evolution?
 The slowest?

-At first pass, the 16s gene appears to have undergone more evolution than the others, and the 18s gene appears to have undergone less.
+At first pass, the 16s gene appears to have undergone the most evolution, and the 28s gene appears to have undergone the least.

 ### Create concatenated alignments